 SOME THINGS TO KEEP IN MIND

 Don’t be too pushy when it comes to making them do chores.
 And expecting them to do their tasks to perfection wouldn’t help.
-If anything, your approach to assigning them chores should be relaxed and you can try and make it fun.
+If anything, your approach to assigning them chores should be relaxed, and you can try and make it fun.
 Just show them the proper way to do a specific duty, and they’ll eventually pick it up.
 In effect, you will be leading and teaching by example, which is always good.

 CONSIDER GIVING THEM AN ALLOWANCE

 If we are giving them chores to help them prepare for adult life, then giving them an allowance for tasks they complete would make a lot of sense.
 When they earn money for doing chores, they will see the value of hard work.
-It will also allow you to teach them how to manage their money, a skill that will serve them in good stead when they enter adulthood.
+It will also allow you to teach them how to manage their money, a skill that will serve them well when they enter adulthood.

-It’s never too early for your kids to do chores and receive rewards for it.
+It’s never too early for your kids to do chores and receive rewards for them.
 When they do chores and earn from them and have the sense to save up while they’re still young, you can rest assured that they’ll grow up to be hardworking, responsible, financially-aware, and happy adults.